-You must have a strategy in place for recruiting these workers.
-Demand is so high that you can’t afford to sit back and be a passive player.
-The savviest employers take steps to identify and reach out to promising candidates before they officially enter the job market through active campus recruitment — before many other employers have a chance to talk to them.
+The bottom line is that you can’t afford to sit back and be a passive player.
+To gain an edge, the savviest employers take steps to identify and reach out to promising candidates through active campus recruitment — before many other employers have a chance to talk to them.

-Developing a formal campus recruitment strategy can help you make a positive connection with college seniors at a critical time: when they are starting to think ever more seriously about their future.
+Developing a formal campus recruitment strategy helps you make a positive connection with college seniors at a critical time: when they are starting to think more seriously about their future.
 Here’s some advice to keep in mind as you develop and invest in your campus recruitment plan:

 Think beyond on-campus career fairs

 Career fairs, which are often held in the spring, provide an opportunity to introduce your company to soon-to-be graduates.
-However, waiting until then to start campus recruitment could be too late.
-One reason is that the most promising college seniors may already have a post-graduation job lined by the time career fair season rolls around.
+But some of the most promising college seniors may already have a post-graduation job lined up by the time career fair season rolls around.
 As such, you need to take a more proactive approach.

-You need to start earlier.
 One valuable exercise is reaching out to career center staff at the colleges or universities you want to target for campus recruitment.
 They can help connect your recruiting team with faculty, administrators and other vital contacts on campus.
-These individuals can offer insight into the skills and attributes of their student body and make introductions to career-minded students.
+These individuals offer insight into the skills and attributes of their student body and can introduce you to career-minded students.

 As you meet strong candidates, start building true relationships.
-Invite them to your company for a tour, for example, or to have lunch with a top executive and a select group of other employees — including people in their peer group, if possible.
+Invite them to your company for a tour or to have lunch with a top executive and a select group of other employees — including people in their peer group, if possible.
 You can offer a look at your company culture and explain why your business is the right choice for them.

 Running a well-planned and challenging internship program can also help you foster goodwill with leading colleges and universities, which are always looking to help their students gain real-world work experience.

-Going back to my first point, you can’t just do the college job fair circuit and expect to fill your near-term hiring needs, let alone build a pipeline of future potential hires.
-Campus recruitment requires a multipronged approach, and commitment.
-It’s critical to develop and maintain relationships — not just with students but also professors, administrators and many others.
+Campus recruitment requires commitment and a multipronged approach.
+It’s critical to develop and maintain relationships — not just with students but also professors, administrators and others.
 Building these relationships, and awareness about your company and what you have to offer to aspiring professionals, takes time.
 There’s no getting around it.

 Be sure to devote your best resources to the task of campus recruitment if you want to see a good return on your investment.
 You want college seniors to interact with people who are genuinely enthusiastic about your business and can speak articulately about why a new graduate would want to launch a career at your firm.
-Remember, in today’s highly competitive market, it’s just as important for an employer to make a good impression on a top candidate as it is for a potential hire to demonstrate why he or she is the best fit for the job.
+Remember, in today’s highly competitive market, it’s just as important for an employer to make a good impression on a top candidate as it is for a potential hire to demonstrate why they are the best fit for the job.

 Paul McDonald is senior executive director at Robert Half.
 He writes and speaks frequently on hiring, workplace and career management topics.
 Over the course of more than 30 years in the recruiting field, McDonald has advised thousands of company leaders and job seekers on how to hire and get hired.